LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 char* GetNodeValue(Node* head, char* key);
 ```

-Lastly, there are a couple of more "internal" functions that will also be needed for knowing when to resize the hash table, compute the hash, and doing the actual resizing:
+Lastly, there are a couple of additional "internal" functions that will be needed for determining when to resize the hash table, computing the hash, and performing the actual resizing:

 ```c
 unsigned int _computeHash(char* key, unsigned int capacity);